 Having gained valuable experience as a singer and establishing a solid vocal technique, David went on to teach one-to-one singing.
 His teaching career spans more than twenty years and he is highly respected and sought-after by singers up to and including those at a professional level.
 David has worked as a singing teacher at Bristol and Oxford universities.

-He is also founder and Music Director of vOx Chamber Choir, founded in 2013, which is increasingly being recognised as one of the top chamber choirs in the region. vOx has released its first recording of the works of Ludovico da Viadana in 2017, and has made several tours across the UK.
+He is also founder and Music Director of vOx Chamber Choir, founded in 2013, which is increasingly being recognised as one of the top chamber choirs in the region. vOx released its first recording of the works of Ludovico da Viadana in 2017, and has made several tours across the UK and Ireland. vOx are recording their second CD of the works of Alexander Campkin in 2019.